manuel-delverme/mila_tools/README.md

 `mila_tools` aims to reduce the overhead to deploy experiments on mila clusters.

+It's important to reduce cognitive overload for the researcher measured as seconds-to-first-tensorboard datapoint

 Right now it's responsabilities cover:
 1. Deployment on servers
 1. Handling of Sweeps